The flags of Cuba and Venezuela

 Cuba

-Located just ninety miles off the coast of Florida, Cuba is a country that has struggled for freedom throughout its history.
-Under primarily Spanish rule from 1511 until a few years after the end of the Spanish-American War in 1902, Cuba went through a brief period as a democratic society in the early 20th Century.
+Located just ninety miles off the coast of Florida, Cuba has struggled for freedom throughout its history.
+Under primarily Spanish rule from 1511 until a few years after the end of the Spanish-American War in 1902, Cuba briefly became a democratic society in the early 20th Century.

 In 1952, Cuba was controlled by a despotic ruler named Fulgencio Batista.
 While aspects of the Batista regime can’t be defended, the average Cuban did far better economically, and the Cuban nation was far more open to the world than what came in 1959.
-That was the year Fidel Castro was able to successfully overthrow the Batista government.
+That was the year Fidel Castro overthrew the Batista government.
 Like every socialist dictator, Castro came to power making no shortage of promises about a better life for the average Cuban that never materialized.

 One of Castro’s first steps was to seek revenge on those loyal to the former government.
-It is estimated that he executed between three thousand to five thousand members of those in positions of power during the Batista years.
+It is estimated that he executed between 3,000 and 5,000 members of those in positions of power during the Batista years.

 While initially trying to curry favor with the United States government, including visiting then-Vice President Richard Nixon in 1959, Castro’s relationship with the United States fractured early.
 After an explosion on March 4, 1960, of the French freighter La Coubre in the Port of Havana that killed up to 100 people, Castro blamed the United States for the tragedy without evidence.
 He was already in the process of expelling United States companies from Cuba.